tvheadend/tvheadend/docs/property/pathname.md

-: The string allow to manually specify the full path generation using the predefined modifiers for strftime (see `man strftime`, except `%n` and `%t`) and Tvheadend specific.
+: The string allows you to manually specify the full path generation using the predefined modifiers for strftime (see `man strftime`, except `%n` and `%t`) and Tvheadend specific.
 Note that you may modify some of this format string setting using the GUI fields below.